KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-20-dev/trezor_integration.md

 </div>

-- Prepare a transaction with [task::withdraw::init]("#task_withdraw_init")
-- Check the status of the transaction preparation with [task::withdraw::status]("#task_withdraw_status")
-- Cancel the transaction preparation with [task::withdraw::cancel]("#task_withdraw_cancel")

 # task\_withdraw\_init

 To prepare a transaction for signing on your Trezor, we use the `task::withdraw::init` method.
-It will return the transaction hex, which then needs to be broadcast with the `sendrawtransaction` to complete the withdrawal.
+It will return the transaction hex (via `task::withdraw::status`), which then needs to be broadcast with the [sendrawtransaction](../atomicdex-api-legacy/send_raw_transaction.html) to complete the withdrawal.
 There are two methods to let your Trezor know which address to send funds from:

 - Using `derivation_path` as a single input.
 E.g `m/44'/20'/0'/0/2`
 - Using `account_id` (0), `chain` (External) & `address_id` (2) inputs.
 The bracketed values are the equavalent of the derivation path above.